 It is common for transcription duties to fall to someone who is already on staff.
 This employee usually already has duties to carry out in the office.
 He or she will have to juggle other tasks while trying to do the transcription work.
 The worst case scenario is getting behind on the transcription work and putting stress on your staff.
 This creates hostility in the workplace.

 You want a staff that is happy and productive.
-A private service allows your staff to focus on their job’s duties to help with running your practice.
+A private medical transcription service allows your staff to focus on their job’s duties to help with running your practice.

 You can provide a template for your medical notes to this service.
 The transcription service returns the notes back neatly typed to your office.
 It also means your patient records will have the same format.
 The records are also checked for accuracy.
 Organized charts allow you to access a patients’ information easier and faster.
 This service gives your charts an extra layer of uniformity.